Enslaved African Americans in Texas

 Engage

 As Texas grew, so did the number of enslaved African Americans.
-By 1850, the number of slaves was over 58,000 and by 1860 that number rose to over 180,000.
-At that time, nearly one-fourth of the families in Texas owned at least one slave.
+By 1850, the number of enslaved people in Texas was over 58,000 and by 1860 that number rose to over 180,000.
+At that time, nearly one-fourth of the families in Texas enslaved at least one person.
 In this experience, you will learn about slavery in Texas.

 Objectives